AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 see if this is matching the reality of the business domain.

 One thing to highlight is that the `vaccines` object that the method `standardAdultFluDose` is called on is a repository but it reads like English.
-This is important to highlight because a common pattern to use when implementing repositories are generic repositories.
+This is important to highlight since a common pattern to use is generic repositories.
 Usually with an interface such as:

 ```csharp